jjvanzon/Piano-Playing-Docs/methods/sheet-music-notation-simplification.md

 ### Checklist

-- [ ] My mind might trip over all those details.
+- [ ] My mind can trip over all those details.
-- [ ] Might leave out most things except the notes themselves.
+- [ ] Could leave out most things except the notes themselves.
 - [ ] Not needed in MuseScore:
-    - [ ] Scanning and editing score.
+    - [ ] Scanning paper and editing score.
     - [ ] Brightness / contrast of the scan (e.g. brightness +10%, contrast +10%).
     - [ ] Crop image.
-- [ ] In MuseScore "Load Style" might take care of the following:
+- [ ] In MuseScore "Load Style" can take care of the following:
     - [ ] Thicker lines
     - [ ] Bigger notes
     - [ ] Removing measure numbers.
     - [ ] Removing repeated key signatures.
     - [ ] Removing repeated clefs.
 - [ ] Removing details:
-    - [ ] In MuseScore, right clicking an element, then choosing  "Select" may help with this:
+    - [ ] In MuseScore, right clicking an element, then choosing  "Select" could help with this:
     - [ ] Removing the big accolades at the left.
     - [ ] Removing expression symbols (and pedal symbols, tempo, words, dynamics).
     - [ ] Removing expression bows.